-Homeschooling a reluctant teenager who has been in public school all of their is hard.
+Homeschooling a reluctant teenager is hard.
 Teenage year’s are hard enough.
-Add in a social change such as homeschool and it can plummet quickly.
-Many years ago without much preparation we were thrust into homeschooling my teen.
+Furthermore, add in a social change such as homeschool and an attitude will plummet quickly.
+Many years ago without much preparation we were guided into homeschooling my teen.
 He wasn’t happy, and I was worried.

 One of the reasons that I decided to homeschool was because my son was doing very poorly in Math.
-I had done poorly in Math and it still haunts me.
-For him, I wanted better.
+Reasons why I had done poorly in this area, and it still haunts me.
 So, I homeschooled.

 Reluctant teenagers do turn around.
 Homeschooling a reluctant teenager is easier with tools in the homeschool teachers belt.
 From this post, I hope that a homeschool mom finds a tool or idea that she can use to help on a day when it seems impossible.

 5 things that I think homeschool mom should do:

 Get in touch with the admin or person in charge of the group.
 Go meet with the group a few times and get to know some homeschool moms.
 Having others in the trenches helps for good support.

 In addition to books adding in hands-on learning really helped.
 For elementary students most work is geared toward this type of learning.
 As kids get older some teachers/homeschoolers throw in books.
 For example, use another form of learning for older kids to supplement bookwork creates interest.

 Each week my son saw me take his lessons and add in some fun, and educational field trips.
 Games and science experiments took the place of worksheets.